Norton, Stourbridge: History

 The area now known as Norton originally fell within the parish of Oldswinford before becoming part of the Municipal Borough of Stourbridge.
 This was then subsumed into Dudley Metropolitan Borough in 1974.
-It now borders Stourbridge Town, Wollaston, South Staffordshire, West Hagley, Pedmore, Iverley and Oldswinford.
+It now borders Stourbridge Town, Wollaston, Iverley, South Staffordshire and Oldswinford.

 Governance

 Norton ward extends from Love Lane (only the parks side of Love Lane is in Norton; the opposite side is Oldswinford) in Oldswinford along Heath Road and South Road, then left across Roman Road all the way to Norton Road.
 The boundary follows the built-up area around Racecourse Farm (Racecourse Farm is in Pedmore and in the parish of St Peters along with Racecourse Lane and Fairways Avenue).
 The golf course is built on Pedmore Common, not Norton; Quarry Park Rd and surrounding roads are built on Pedmore Quarry, not Norton) along with Norton Road and Worcester Road along the borders of West Hagley (it borders Pedmore, not West Hagley).

-It comes under the parliamentary constituency of Stourbridge, whose Member of Parliament is Margot James (Conservative).
+It comes under the parliamentary constituency of Stourbridge, whose Member of Parliament is Cat Eccles (Labour).